devHudi/gridin/README.md

 # Gridin
-A SUPER Simple Grid System for Responsive Web

-## GRIDIN.css
 Gridin is a lightweight, super simple grid system with 12 columns.
 You can quickly build responsive web pages with Gridin without a complex learning process.

 ## Desktop